lipp/tango/README.md

 local friends = client.friends()
 ```

-If you want to change the servers state, just pass the new value as
+To change the servers state, just pass the new value as
 argument:

 ```lua